Interaction-driven topological and nematic phases on the Lieb lattice: Introduction

 Here we show that topological states can be generally realized in a system with quadratic band crossing points (BCPs), which are symmetry protected at non-interacting level.
-Near such kind of BCP, instability towards phases with broken symmetry symmetries is inevitable even if there is only weak interaction between electrons.
+Near such kind of BCP, instability towards phases with broken symmetries is inevitable even if there is only weak interaction between electrons.
 To demonstrate this, we construct a concrete model with such a BCP on an extended 2D Lieb lattice.
 There are several reasons for us to choose the Lieb lattice.
 First, the Lieb lattice has three sites per unit cell, as shown in Fig.~\ref{fig:lattice}.
 With only nearest-neighbor (NN) hoppings, there is a {\it dispersionless} (flat) band in the middle of the band structure.
-There are three scenarios to alter this non-generic crossing between this flat band and the two other bands, depending on the values of the onsite potentials or the presence of further range hoppings: (i) The flat band touches upper and lower linearly dispersing bands at one point when all lattice sites have equal onsite potentials. (ii) The flat band can be isolated.
-For instance, one can add intrinsic spin-orbit couplings as discussed by Weeks and Franz.\cite{weeks10b} (iii) When the onsite potential on $A$ sublattice is not equal to that of $B$/$C$ sublattices, the flat band only touches one of the other two bands, which becomes quadratically dispersing, instead of linearly dispersing.\cite{green10} Thus, these choices could variegate our results.
-Second, a nearly flat band can have non-zero Chern number (see Sec.
+The three-band touching point is the result of a combined effect of (a) crystalline symmetry group of the Lieb lattice ($D_{4h}$-group), (b) spin rotation symmetry (or the absence of spin-orbital coupling) and (c) equal intra-sublattice hopping amplitudes and vanishing hopping amplitudes between B- and C-sublattices.
+Depending on the values of the onsite potentials or the presence of further range hoppings, the band crossing feature between this flat band and the two other bands may include: (i) The flat band touches upper and lower linearly dispersing bands at one point when (a,b,c) are all satisfied. (ii) The flat band can be isolated.
+For instance, one can add intrinsic spin-orbit couplings, i.e., breaking (b), as discussed by Weeks and Franz.\cite{weeks10b} (iii) When the onsite potential on $A$ sublattice is not equal to that of $B$/$C$ sublattices [i.e., breaking (c)], the flat band only touches one of the other two bands, which becomes quadratically dispersing, instead of linearly dispersing.\cite{green10} Thus, these choices could variegate our results.
+Second, a nearly flat band has effectively large correlation effects due to the small bandwidth, leading to fractional Chern insulating phases if the band has nonzero Chern number (see Sec.
 IV).
-Finally, the 2D Lieb lattice has been the most important building block in many 3D perovskite materials featured with complex phase diagram and strongly electron-electron correlations.
+Finally, the 2D Lieb lattice has been the most important building block in many 3D perovskite materials featured with complex phase diagram and strong electron-electron correlations.
 Thus study of the model can be viewed as a preliminary investigation of the TI phase especially in layered perovskites composed of weakly coupled 2D planes with Lieb lattice structure ({\it e.g.}, the well-known high-$T_c$ cuprates).